DonaldTerry3/IT1025KTamerlano/Lab6/readme.md

 ### HTML and XML

 ## Components of a URL
-​scheme:https
+​scheme:https This tells your browser what type of address it is so the browser connects to it correctly

-top level domain:www.amazon.com
+top level domain:www.amazon.com most prominent part of a web address.The domain on the right

-default page:the introductory page of a website, typically serving as a table of contents for the site. parameters:Some URL's include a string of characteres after the path beginning with a question mark. anchor:Tells your browser to scroll or to load a specific part of page.
+default page:the introductory page of a website, typically serving as a table of contents for the site.

+ parameters:Some URL's include a string of characteres after the path beginning with a question mark.

+ anchor:Tells your browser to scroll or to load a specific part of page.

 ## Conclusion
 Include your conclusion here...